Dev8683/pvsneslibwiki/Roadmap.md

 - add a vscode template
 - add some chipsets support (sa1, dsp, superfx, ...)
 - tcc : review the part which create unique file name which add a slash on unix system **(Done: AlekMaul)**
+- harmonize tools bin2h.exe (devkitsnes) & bin2txt.exe (tools) to have the same name
+- review samples with sound to move some parts of code in snes rules then add a ‘res’ folder for resources like we did it with ‘src’

 # Low priority: